MontpellierRessourcesImagerie/microglia-analyzer/docs/make_patches.rst

 - Our goal will be to cut our images in tiles having all the same size, so the models can get a fixed-size input.
 - The size of the tiles is set to 512×512 pixels by default because it is the size we used to train both our models.
 - Another setting is the overlap between tiles.
 It is set to 128 by default.
 It means that each tile will overlap the previous one by 128 pixels.
-It is very important in the case of filamentous structures as the lack of contiuous context could create cuts in the structures (see example below).
+It is very important in the case of filamentous structures as the lack of continuous context could create cuts in the structures (see example below).

 +------------------------------------------------------+-------------------------------------------------+
 | .. image:: _images/patches/proba-no-overlap.png      | .. image:: _images/patches/mask-no-overlap.png  |